carlomilanesi/rs-measures/docs/Tutorial.md

 Instead, in 3D space, the torque is a vector which could have any direction, and so the cross-product returns a value of type `Measure3d`.

-## Define your own units of measurement
+## How units of measurement and their relationships are defined

 So far, we have used types, functions, and units of measurement without needing to define them.
 Actually, our small program begins by importing all there is in the module `units`, defined by yourself at the beginning of this tutorial.

 Let's see its contents.

+### Defining measure types

 It begins with this statement:
 ```rust